 The best policy is to do it immediately after you get home from your honeymoon.
 This may take a month or two of spending hours every weekend at the kitchen table working on it, but it's important to show your appreciation for all of your wedding gifts.

 Most people know it’s polite to thank gift givers, but there’s more to it than saying or emailing a simple “Thank you” for a wedding gift.
 If someone has gone to the trouble of giving you a present for your new marriage, you can take the time to send a handwritten thank you card that is personal and specific.
 Make sure you keep a running list of all the gifts as they come in so you don’t forget where everything came from.

 Rather than send a preprinted thank you card, opt for a blank card or one with a graphic design that shows your personality.
 Add a personal note to express how much the gift means to you.

-Immediately after the shower, sit down and write out thank you notes.
+Immediately after the shower, after you've thanked the host or hostess, sit down and write out thank you notes to all the guests.
 That will help you keep up with the amount of cards you’ll have to send.
 If someone attends more than one shower, send a separate thank you note for each gift.